maackle/scuttle-playbook/README.md

 sbot => (alvin, simon, theodore, larry, curly, moe) => [...]
 ```

-You will have six actors available in your script.
+then you will have six actors available in your script.

 ## Examples using actual testing frameworks